Still in school? These are the best credit cards for students

 This card currently has no intro bonus offer.

-The Capital One Secured Mastercard doesn’t earn any rewards or have any valuable benefits.
+The Secured Mastercard from Capital One doesn’t earn any rewards or have any valuable benefits.

 Although this card doesn’t earn any rewards, it is a good card for those with no credit or those who are rebuilding a credit history.
 The card requires a refundable minimum security deposit of $49, $99 or $200 dollars.
 You’ll have a credit line of at least $200 and it will be higher if you make a larger security deposit before the account opens.
 Be automatically considered for a higher credit line in as little as six months.
 So even though you won’t earn anything for opening or spending on this card, it can set you up to open more lucrative cards in the future.